 5. Adopt rules for professional conduct appropriate to the establishment and maintenance of a high standard of integrity and dignity in the profession of pharmacy.

-6. Grant permission to deviate from a state requirement for experimentation and technological advances.
+6. Grant permission to deviate from a state requirement for modernization of pharmacy practice, experimentation or technological advances.

 7. Adopt rules for the training and practice of pharmacy interns, pharmacy technicians and support personnel.